Russian oligarch's superyacht sails towards Fiji

 He said the oligarch is travelling a more southern route to avoid traditional ports and posed the question on Twitter – "who will arrest it?"

-The 348-foot vessel boasts incredible features including a party deck and cinema.
+The 106m Amadea, manufactured by Luerssen Verwaltungs, in 2016 boasts incredible features including a 10m pool on the main deck, a party deck, cinema and helicopter pad.

-It has a beautiful exterior with a helipad, outdoor pools and dining areas.
-Inside the vessel, there is a grand piano and handpainted Michelangelo clouds on the ceiling.
+It sleeps up to 16 guests in eight cabins, including a master suite and a VIP stateroom.
+There is accomodationg for 36 crew, including the captain.
+Furniture on board includes a hand-painted Pleyel baby grand piano.